Hamburger

 Limited liability company

 Generally, the authorized capital is determined based on the agreement of the company’s founders (without any minimum requirement).
 Certain lines of business (such as banking, insurance etc.) will be subject to relevant regulations that may require a minimum amount of capital.
 At least 25 percent of the authorized capital must be issued and paid up as required under the Indonesian Company Law.
-The shareholders of a foreign investment company (a company with any number of foreign shareholders - a PMA company) must invest more than IDR10 billion for each line of business, excluding the value of any land and or building.
+The shareholders of a foreign investment company (a company with any number of foreign shareholders - a PMA company) must invest more than IDR10 billion for each line of business, excluding the value of any land and or building, per project location.
 The investment value is to be realized at a later stage (not at the time of establishment).
 For the establishment of a PMA company, a minimum of issued and paid-up share capital or equity is IDR10 billion.

 Ireland